 * Page is set up to the size of the final book, e.g., A5 for A5 book

 * For Black and White Book Colours are 100%K (black)

 * For Colour Books, Colours are CMYK (not RGB or Pantone)

 * Margins are set to no lower than 10mm for Top, Bottom and Right.
-Left is set to 25mm ( This is good for up to around 200 printed pages novel type book)
+The left margin is set to 25mm ( This is good for up to around 200 printed pages novel type book)